If you’ve been wishing for a way to strengthen connection and communication through shared experience, this may be a good fit.

 Build real confidence

-Lighting a fire, steering a canoe, navigating a trail — these aren’t pretend achievements.
-They’re real skills that make youth feel capable, trusted, and proud.
+Lighting a fire, steering a canoe, navigating a trail — these aren’t pretend wins.
+They’re real skills that help youth feel capable, trusted, and proud of themselves.

 Lead, decide, and take ownership

-Youth aren’t being “talked at.”
-They get to lead parts of each activity, make decisions, and guide the team.
-Parents support, not direct — and kids notice.
+Youth aren’t being talked at.
+They lead parts of activities, make decisions, and help guide the group.
+Parents support rather than direct — and kids notice the difference.

 Create memories that last

-The inside jokes, the small wins, the shared “we did it” moments — these are the memories youth hold onto long after the weekend is over.
+The inside jokes, small wins, and shared “we did it” moments stick with youth long after you’re home.

 For Parents